 During the service of the search warrant, resident Kevin James Hulcy, age 30 of Eureka, was arrested and transported to the Humboldt County Correctional Facility where he was booked for possession of marijuana for sale and maintaining a space for unlawfully manufacturing, storing, or distributing a controlled substance.
 POP investigators located and seized approximately 24 pounds of processed marijuana bud packaged for sale, five firearms, $38,706 in cash (suspected marijuana sales proceeds), and other evidence indicative of illegal, commercial marijuana cultivation.

 During the course of the investigation, EPD investigators also obtained evidence identifying the location of a second, rural property in the Dinsmore area associated with the suspects and their illegal marijuana cultivation and sales operation.
 This information was relayed to the Humboldt County sheriff’s office Community Response Unit.
 That afternoon, deputies, assisted by agents with the Humboldt County Drug Task Force and a POP investigator executed a search warrant at the property.
-Approximately 86 more pounds of processed marijuana was located and seized on the property, some of which the suspects had apparently hastily attempted to hide.

 On Nov.
 15, at about 9:30 a.m., POP investigators served a search warrant on another residence associated with the suspects’ commercial marijuana growing operation.
 This residence was also located on the 1600 block of ‘R’ Street near Hulcy’s house (the second property did not belong to Hulcy).